 (thousands of \$)

-2021 2020 Change
+2022 2021 Change

-Net investment earnings 508,482 2,450 506,032
+Net investment earnings 108,746 508,482 (399,736)

-Other income 80,562 85,441 (4,879)
+Other income 120,760 96,438

-In 2021, investment earnings were \$508.5 million, a significant increase from the \$2.5 million earned in 2020.
+In 2022, investment earnings were \$108.7 million, a significant decrease from the exceptionally strong \$508.5 million earned in 2021.
 The components of investment earnings are disclosed in note 13 of the financial statements, and include interest, dividends, investment fund and limited partnership distributions, realized gains and losses on sales of investments, and unrealized gains and losses on the change in market value of investments.
 For purposes of portfolio management, market-based returns are calculated based on the Auto Fund's investment earnings.
-In 2021, the total portfolio's market-based return was 18.4%, compared to a 0.4% return in 2020.
-The strong performance this year primarily related to a significant rebound in equity markets following the negative impact COVID-19 had in the 2019-20 period.
+In 2022, the total portfolio's market-based return was 3.5%.